Teikane/yukitengen-blog/_posts/2021-10-08-muv-luv-alternative-episode-1.md

 date: 2021-10-07 17:38:53
 intro_paragraph: "![](/assets/img/uploads/muvluv.jpg)"
 ---
 Well interesting way to start this series.
 We get what seems like an anime original telling of the first BETA invasion of Japan.
-Does an cliff notes version of establishing the current state of the world.
+Does a cliff notes version of establishing the current state of the world.
 Better adaptation move as much as I love reading info dump lectures from the original it does not translate well to a tv format.

 ![](/assets/img/uploads/briefing.jpg)